Every single person needs food. We take that fact for granted.

 We came up with the BASIC COMMUNITY POP-UP SHOP idea which meant we would collect the food and then place it on tables in church halls or other community buildings.

-People queue up and then ‘buy’ a large hessian bag for £2 and then simply help themselves to what they’d like.
+People queue up and then ‘buy’ a large jute bag for £2 and then simply help themselves to what they’d like.

 Simple but extremely effective for many reasons.